Charles E W Bean, Diaries, AWM38 3DRL 606/44/1 - May - June 1916 - Part 7

 myself.
 He asked us if we

-could help Brooks & to other to
+could help Brooks & the others to

 get subjects.
 I sd we wd